Safety of performing transbronchial lung cryobiopsy on hospitalized patients with interstitial lung disease.

 CONCLUSION: Practitioners should recognize that while cryobiopsies are a high-yield, safe, and cost-effective alternative to surgical lung biopsy, not all procedures carry the same risk profiles.
 Hospitalized patients may have a greater propensity for pneumothorax, persistent air leak, transfer to the ICU, and 30-day mortality.

 Cooley, Joseph; Balestra, Rick; Aragaki-Nakahodo, Alejandro A; Caudell Stamper, Danielle N; Sriprasart, Thitiwat; Swank, Zulma; Baughman, Robert P; and Benzaquen, Sadia, "Safety of performing transbronchial lung cryobiopsy on hospitalized patients with interstitial lung disease."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 166.